Dr Steven Delean

 Develop a stochastic population model to determine the minimum number of koalas that need to be sterilised to maintain a declining or stable koala population on Kangaroo Island

-Steven is the Coordinator for the third-year Concepts in Ecology III and second-year Animal Identification II courses in the Ecology & Evolutionary Biology discipline.
-Steven also lectures in the second-year BSc course Ecology II.
+Steven is the Coordinator for the second-year Animal Identification in Wildlife Conservation 2 and the Scientific Data: Analysis & Visualisation courses in the School of Biological Sciences.
+Steven also lectures in the third-year BSc courses Advanced Concepts in Ecology 3 and Research Methods in Ecology, Marine and Wildlife 3.
 Steve's teaching in Ecology includes theoretical quantitative ecology, practical workshops on ecological statistics, and field trips and camps.

 Current Teaching Schedule

-ENV BIOL 3121 - Concepts in Ecology III
+BIOL 3038 - Advanced Concepts in Ecology 3

-Ecology III addresses advanced ecological concepts across populations, communities and ecosystems, and examines various approaches to their studies, including experiments and models.
-It provides both an understanding of theoretical ecology as well as a foundation for ecological applications.
+This course addresses advanced ecological concepts, building upon Ecology II, and providing a common anchor to other Ecology courses in Year III.
+It deals with populations, communities and ecosystems, and examines various approaches to their studies, including experiments and models.
+Students are provided with both an understanding of theoretical ecology as well as a foundation for ecological applications.
+Details of the 4 day compulsory field trip to Calperum Station communicated at start of the course (timetabled to align with field camp for Freshwater Ecology III).

 | Date | Role | Research Topic | Program | Degree Type | Student Load | Student Name |